-Los Angeles issues stay-home order as coronavirus surges
+Los Angeles orders more restrictions as coronavirus surges

-LOS ANGELES (AP) — Los Angeles County announced a new stay-home order Friday as coronavirus cases surged out of control in the nation’s most populous county.
+LOS ANGELES (AP) — Los Angeles County announced a new stay-home order Friday as coronavirus cases surged out of control in the nation’s most populous county, banning most gatherings but stopping short of a full shutdown on retail stores and other non-essential businesses.

 The three-week order takes effect Monday.
-It came as the county confirmed 24 new deaths and 4,544 new confirmed cases of COVID-19.
+It came as the county of 10 million residents confirmed 24 new deaths and 4,544 new confirmed cases of COVID-19.

 The county had set a threshold for issuing the stay-home order: an average of 4,500 cases a day over a five-day period, but hadn’t expected to reach that level until next month.